ChaitanyaAS/QR_Detection_1pharma/README.md

 This project is a submission for the **Multi-QR Code Recognition for Medicine Packs Hackathon**.
 It uses a fine-tuned YOLOv8 model to accurately detect the locations of multiple QR codes on pharmaceutical packaging.
 The model is robust against challenging real-world conditions such as variations in lighting, angle, and partial occlusion.

-Additionally, this repository includes a **bonus challenge solution**: decoding the QR content and classifying it into relevant categories (e.g., batch number, manufacturer code, serial number).
+Additionally, this repository includes a **bonus challenge solution**: decoding the QR content into Binary Code.

 ---